Last updated on 2 October 2020

-Zuberoa and Gorka founded the band way back in 2006.
-It took them awhile to move to the front of the genre.
+Both founded the band way back in 2006.
+It took them a while to move to the front of the genre.
 But once they started, it was lightning fast.
 Diabulus in Musica is now a name to be reckoned with in the Symphonic Metal and Gothic Metal arena.
-This is a testament to their quality they deliver.
+This is a testament to the quality they deliver.
 And they usually rock!

-Usually?
 Because – and considering all the effort involved – some of that production does sound relatively flat at times.
 In addition, the brick walls loom very high on Argia.
-The lyrics thus somehow indifferently swim in a sea of different instruments, not really coming out.
+The lyrics thus somehow indifferently swim in a sea of instruments.
+And don’t really shine in any way.
 And some of the guitar work seems more on the boring side.
-Albeit sometimes you can find a friggin’ solo that gets you interested.
+Albeit, sometimes you can find a friggin’ solo that gets you interested.

 Now, having said all that, the first half (or first three quarters) of Argia is very rocking good.
 Exactly what you would expect from a Symphonic Metal band with some oomph.
-Specifically noteworthy are thrash laden From the Embers, Furia de Libertad and the astonishing Maitagarri, followed by the soft ballad Eternal Breeze.
+Specifically noteworthy are the thrash-laden From the Embers, Furia de Libertad and the astonishing Maitagarri.
+This followed by the soft ballad Eternal Breeze.

-The band almost overdid it with their synthesizer infused track Inner Force.
+The band almost overdid it with their synthesizer-infused track Inner Force.
 This one teeters on the edge real bad for fear to fall into the abyss.
 Where the devils of electro-pop worship Amaranthe and their ilk.
-Luckily this is really the only track blatantly hunting this particular prey:

 But – hell’s bells – it is the other part that starts to be too operatic/orgasmic at times.